 There are many tools and solutions to choose from, all of which have varying features — it can all be overwhelming.
 Luckily, there are ways to determine if a Net Promoter Score solution is right for you.
 Download this free guide and uncover the key questions to ask when evaluating a vendor.

-NPS Survey Methods—Email NPS or In-App NPS?
+Net Promoter Score Survey Methods—Email NPS or In-App NPS?

-When it comes to gathering customer feedback for your NPS score, there are a number of different options to consider.
+When it comes to gathering customer feedback for your Net Promoter Score, there are a number of different options to consider.
 Before we address which survey method is best for your business, let’s look at what email NPS and in-app NPS surveys look like.

 Example of NPS Email Survey

-InMoment offers NPS email templates that enable you to send surveys directly from your favorite email provider or CRM (like MailChimp or Marketo.)
+InMoment offers many CX integrations including NPS email templates that enable you to send surveys directly from your favorite email provider or CRM (like MailChimp or Marketo.)
 Results appear in your InMoment dashboard.